RomainMazB/octobercms-tailwindcss-boilerplate/README.md

 Then, follow this quick steps:

-1. After installation of this toolkit, rename the folder to what you want your theme's name to be.
+1. After installation of this toolkit (with git clone or from the OctoberCMS themes marketplace): rename the folder to what you want your theme's name to be.
-2. Modify the theme.yaml from sourcecode or OctoberCMS's administration wit the theme's name, description, author, and so on...
+2. Modify the theme.yaml from sourcecode or OctoberCMS's administration with the theme's name, description, author, and so on...
 3. Run `npm install` from the theme directory to install dependencies.
 4. Run `npm run watch` to run the the development server with hot reload.
 5. Have fun!

-Be aware of the fact that every times you create a new file, you need to reload `npm run watch`.
+Be aware of the fact that every times you create a new file, it can't be detected by the devServer, you need to reload `npm run watch` command.

 ### Folder structure, where to put your code.

 Due to the pre-built configuration, you need to ensure all the modifications you make stay in the `src` directory.
 All directories, subdirectories and files will be cleaned and recreated by webpack on the root of the the theme'sroot folder.
 Think of the `src` directory as your **`root`** directory

-The defaults directories and files structure of this boilerplate are:
+The default directories and files structure of this boilerplate are:
 ```
 /
-/node\_modules/ (after npm install)
+/node_modules/ (after npm install)
 /src/
     /assets/
         /css/